klmnsrffn/klmnsrffn.github.io/README.md

 Chucked out an article on Medium titled 'Harnessing Cloud NLP Services for Philosophical Research: Givin' Text Analysis and Literature a Boost'.
 Explored how cloud-based NLP services ramp up text analysis in philosophical research, showin' off new ways to delve into literature.

 ## Contact
+I’m always up for a chinwag with fellow data enthusiasts and professionals.
+Feel free to view my GitHub for code repositories or connect with me on LinkedIn for a bit of professional networking.
+You can also drop me a line via email.
+Thanks for visiting my portfolio.
+Let’s unlock the potential of data together!
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/klmnsrffn)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/klmnsrffn)
 [![Email](https://img.shields.io/badge/Email-D44638?style=for-the-badge&logo=gmail&logoColor=white)](mailto:klmnsrffn@outlook.be)